-When to fly to Seoul
+When is the best time to fly to Seoul?

-The shoulder seasons are the best times to book flights to Seoul, since the extreme temperatures of summer and winter die down, and leave the land in lush colours and pleasant, sunny days.
+The shoulder seasons are the best times to book cheap flights to Seoul, since the extreme temperatures of summer and winter die down, and leave the land in lush colours and pleasant, sunny days.
 Bearable temperatures make it easy to explore the city without battling snow, or sweating in the sun.

 Getting around Seoul

 Taxis are pretty much the way to go when you travel to Seoul, even though some drivers seem to be roller coaster operators.
-Regular taxis are easy for short trips around the city, especially because they are cheaper than the bus, and if you’re traveling with a few other people, it makes sense.
+Regular taxis are easy for short trips around the city, especially because they are cheaper than the bus, and if you’re travelling with a few other people, it makes sense.
 Deluxe taxis (mobeom) are black with a yellow stripe.
 Very few drivers speak English, but there are easy-to-use interpretations services that help you connect with them.
 The system works by speaking to an interpreter through a phone in English, who then talks to the driver in Korean.

 Subways are fast and cheap as well, as are buses.
 Most of them run from very early in the morning to midnight, and some even later.
 Route maps are available in English, although drivers mostly speak Korean.